Your data - Your choice

 Covid vaccination latest:

-Did you or anyone you know have their first Pfizer vaccination at Springfields on January 16th, 17th, 19th or 20th?
+Did you or anyone you know have their first Pfizer vaccination at Springfields on or before 2nd February?
 If so we are booking second doses in for this weekend.
 Please contact the surgery if you have not yet secured your appointment.
 We have been unable to contact some patients so please help spread the message!

 Note - We will be contact patients regarding 2nd AstraZeneca vaccinations shortly.